hoast/hoastig/README.md

 * `partials`: Handlebar partials.
 Files should either have the `.hbs` or `.html` extension.
 * `static`: Files in this directory will be transferred over to the root of the destinations directory. `.ccs`, `.html`, and `.js` will be automatically minified.

-> Any files put in the root of a source directory or directories not specified in the list above will be ignored by the program.
-This is useful for storing any `README.md` or other miscellaneous files and directories.
+> Any files put in the root of a source directory or sub directories not specified in the list above will be ignored by the program.
+This is useful for storing any `README.md` or other miscellaneous files.

 #### Default example